Mike Pence leaves NFL game after players kneel during anthem

-U.S. Vice President Mike Pence walked out of a National Football League game on Sunday in his home state of Indiana after some players knelt during the national anthem, a form of demonstration that began last year as a symbolic protest about police violence against racial minorities.
+U.S. Vice President Mike Pence walked out of a National Football League game on Sunday after some players knelt during the national anthem, a form of demonstration that began last year in silent protest against police violence toward racial minorities.

-Pence was attending a game between the Indianapolis Colts and the San Francisco 49ers.
-Some players from the 49ers kneeled during the Star Spangled Banner, while some Colts wore black T-shirts with the words "We Will" on the front and "Stand for equality, justice, unity, respect, dialogue, opportunity" on the back.
-The players stood with their arms locked during the anthem, according to media reports.
+Pence was attending a game in his home state of Indiana between the Indianapolis Colts and the San Francisco 49ers.

+When the national anthem was played before the start of the game, some 49ers knelt while some Colts, their arms locked, wore black T-shirts with the words "We Will" on the front and "Stand for equality, justice, unity, respect, dialogue, opportunity" on the back.

 "I left today's Colts game because President Trump and I will not dignify any event that disrespects our soldiers, our Flag, or our National Anthem," Pence said in a statement issued by the White House.

+Pence had planned for "several weeks" to attend Sunday's Colts game, where former quarterback Peyton Manning was being honored, an official in his office said, asking not to be named.
+Additionally, he made a last-minute decision to travel to Las Vegas for a prayer service on Saturday, the official said.

+"As he had discussed with the president, when several 49ers players disrespected the flag and the Nation Anthem, the vice president decided to leave the game," the official said.

-President Donald Trump has criticized players sharply for the protests and pressed the NFL to ban them.
-He said in a tweet on Sunday that he asked Pence to leave the stadium "if any player kneeled, disrespecting our country."
-He said he was proud of Pence and his wife, Karen.
+President Donald Trump said in a tweet on Sunday that he had asked Pence to leave the stadium "if any player kneeled, disrespecting our country."

-The right to participate in such a protest is protected by the U.S. Constitution's First Amendment.
-The NFL declined to comment, said spokesman Brian McCarthy.

-Critics of players kneeling at the pre-game playing of the national anthem, including Trump, object to any protest, regardless of its merits, during a ceremony meant to honor the U.S. flag and military veterans.

 Less than an hour after issuing Pence's statement, the White House released a picture of him and his wife at the stadium where the game took place, standing with hands over their hearts during the performance of the national anthem.